-(3) Mr. Szulczewski resigned from his employment as the Company's Chief Executive Officer effective as of January 31, 2022; however, Mr. Szulczewski continued his service as a member of the Board of Directors until his resignation on August 9, 2022.
+Mr. Szulczewski continued his service as a member of the Board of Directors until his resignation on August 9, 2022.
+Mr. Szulczweski received an equity award for his services as a member of our Board of Directors pursuant to the terms of our non-employee director compensation program described in further detail below.

-(4) Mr. Szulczweski received an equity award for his services as a member of our Board of Directors pursuant to the terms of our non-employee director compensation program described in further detail below.
+Mr. Talwar was appointed Chief Executive Officer on February 1, 2022, and resigned from his employment effective as of September 8, 2022.

-(5) Mr. Talwar was appointed Chief Executive Officer on February 1, 2022, and resigned from his employment effective as of September 8, 2022.
 Accordingly, compensation information is only provided for 2022.